dsuh93/Rails-2-Study-guide/study_guide.rb/views.md

 # Views - AAO Study Guide bullet examples
 + Demonstrate how to pass instance variables from controllers to HTML views for that controller

-    - Concept: In the 'Controller', you must create 'instance variables' in your action methods in order to utilize them in your 'View' file for that specific action.
+    - Concept: In the `Controller`, you must create `instance variables` in your action methods in order to utilize them in your `View` file for that specific action.
 ``` Ruby
 #example from library_demo
     #while in app/controllers/books_controller.rb